JRC1995/Machine-Translation-Transformers/README.md

 ### Creating Train, Validation, and Test set

-Randomly shuffling the complete dataset, and then splitting it into train, validation and test set
+Randomly shuffling the complete dataset (not yet embedded with word2vec embeddings which was learned just now), and then splitting it into train, validation and test set

 ```python